Murders of Calyx and Beau Schenecker

-The murders of Calyx and Beau Schenecker occurred on January 27, 2011; 16-year-old Calyx and 13-year-old Beau Schenecker were found dead by police at their home in Tampa, Florida.
+The murders of Calyx and Beau Schenecker occurred on January 27, 2011, when 16-year-old Calyx and 13-year-old Beau Schenecker were found dead by police at their home in Tampa, Florida.
 Their mother, Julie Powers Schenecker, was arrested on suspicion of their murder after a confession.

-On January 29, Schenecker was admitted to Tampa General Hospital, but was released the next day.
+On January 29, Schenecker was admitted to Tampa General Hospital but released the next day.
 She was charged with two counts of first-degree murder, and indicted by grand jury on February 9.
-Seven days later, she entered a plea of not guilty, with her legal team indicating they would pursue a defense on the grounds of insanity.
-Parker Schenecker divorced his wife in May 2011, and subsequently filed a civil lawsuit for wrongful deaths, following dispute over distribution of the family's assets.
+Seven days later she entered a plea of not guilty, with her legal team indicating they would pursue a defense on the grounds of insanity.
+Parker Schenecker divorced his wife in May 2011 and subsequently filed a civil lawsuit for wrongful deaths, following a dispute over distribution of the family's assets.

 Julie Schenecker's criminal trial began on April 28, 2014.
 She was found guilty of first-degree murder and was sentenced to two concurrent life terms in prison on May 15, 2014.

 Schenecker family

 Julie Powers Schenecker (born January 13, 1961, in Muscatine, Iowa) lived in Tampa, Florida, with her husband, U.S. Army Colonel Parker Schenecker, and their two children.
 The couple met in Germany during the 1980s, where Julie Powers was working as a Russian linguist.

 At the time of Calyx and Beau's deaths, Parker Schenecker was overseas.
-Their daughter, Calyx, was 16 and son, Beau, was 13 at the time of their deaths.
+Their daughter Calyx was 16 and their son Beau was 13 at the time of their deaths.
 According to the New York Daily News, the children were described as "cheerful and seemingly happy."